 An optional UltraView roof offers 5.6 square feet of open space above the first and second rows.
 The available UltraView Plus setup adds a fixed glass roof over the third row, complete with a power sunshade.

 Maximum cargo volume totals 69.5 cubic feet versus the Lexus RX 350's nearly 85 cubic feet.
 Side storage bins are installed in the cargo area.
 GM's OnStar communication system is standard, as is a Bose stereo system.
 Available features include a navigation system, upgraded Bose 5.1 digital audio, XM Satellite Radio and a backseat DVD entertainment system.

 Under the Hood

 Both a V-6 and V-8 engine are available, and each features variable valve timing.
-The 3.6-liter V-6 produces 260 horsepower and 254 pounds-feet of torque.
+The 3.6-liter V-6 produces 255 horsepower and 254 pounds-feet of torque.
 Cadillac's 4.6-liter Northstar V-8 generates 320 hp and 315 pounds-feet of torque.
 The V-6 teams with a five-speed automatic transmission.
-The V-8 gets a new six-speed automatic, which Cadillac says yields a 5 percent increase in gas mileage and a 7 percent increase in zero-to-60 mph acceleration.
+The V-8 gets a six-speed automatic.
 Both transmissions employ a manual-shift provision.

-Cadillac's all-wheel-drive system incorporates a limited-slip differential and an electronic traction-control system to shift torque from the wheels that are slipping to those that have grip.
-In normal driving, torque is split 50/50, front to rear.
+Cadillac's all-wheel-drive system incorporates a limited-slip differential and an electronic traction control system to shift torque from the wheels that are slipping to those that have grip.

 An electronic stability system and four-channel antilock brakes with brake assist are standard.
 Side-impact airbags mounted in the backrests of the front seats provide torso protection, while side curtain airbags protect the heads of outboard occupants in the first two rows.